 - First, the division manager discusses unit Three-Year Action Plan priorities across the division with the unit leaders.
-(In some areas of Instruction, priority discussions between the department chair and members of the discipline units under the chair's supervision may take place first in an analogous process.)
 Based on that discussion, he or she creates a consolidated divisional priority list of objectives, resources, and rationales, and submits it to the applicable Area manager and to the Planning and Program Review Committee, along with the final unit planning and program review documents.
-(A copy of each Three-Year Action Plan that includes technology resources is supposed to be forwarded to the Director of Technology Services to help inform that department's annual planning as well, though not all units took that step in 2009-10.
-The P&PRC will monitor this process more closely in 2010-11.) - The Area manager then discusses priorities across the Area with the division managers.
-Based on that discussion, he or she creates a consolidated Area priority list of objectives, resources, and rationales from the divisional lists, and submits it to the President and to the Planning and Program Review Committee.
-The unit-level documents are also made available to the President for reference. - The P&PRC then systematically reviews the Area priority lists (typically in a single long meeting, with the unit and divisional documents available for reference as needed), and consolidates them into a recommended institutional priority list of objectives, resources, and rationales, which it submits to the President. - The President, with the advice of the Cabinet, approves the final institutional priority list of objectives, resources, and rationales based primarily on the P&PRC recommendation. - If the President's list departs significantly from the P&PRC recommendation, the President provides the rationale for the departure(s). - The President reviews the final institutional priority list with Crafton Council. - The President notifies the entire campus community about the final priority list in two documents she sends out with the Summary of Program Health and Effectiveness: the spreadsheet showing both the P&PRC recommended priority and the final priority for every objective, and a memo delineating the rationale for any changes the President made in the final list. - Resource requests on the institutional priority list are funded in descending order as actual revenues for the applicable fiscal year allow (see documents 01.21.01-01.21.02).
+(A copy of each Three-Year Action Plan that includes technology resources is supposed to be forwarded to the Director of Technology Services to help inform that department's annual planning as well, though not all units took that step in 2009-10.) - The Area manager then discusses priorities across the Area with the division managers.
+Based on that discussion, he or she creates a consolidated Area priority list of objectives, resources, and rationales from the divisional lists, and submits it to the President (along with copies of the final unit planning and program review documents) and to the Planning and Program Review Committee. - The P&PRC then systematically reviews the Area priority lists (typically in a single long meeting, with the unit and divisional documents available for reference as needed), and consolidates them into a recommended institutional priority list of objectives, resources, and rationales, which it submits to the President. - The President, with the advice of the Cabinet, approves the final institutional priority list of objectives, resources, and rationales based primarily on the P&PRC recommendation. - If the President's list departs significantly from the P&PRC recommendation, the President provides the rationale for the departure(s). - The President notifies the entire campus community about the final priority list in two documents she sends out with the Summary of Program Health and Effectiveness: the spreadsheet showing both the P&PRC recommended priority and the final priority for